MilesWK/How-to-make-a-Costume-Search-Engine-In-Scratch/README.md

 ##Notes:

-There is a .sb3 file attchched to this repos.
+There is a .sb3 file attached to this repos.
 It is the program that you make in this repos.

 There are two "Length of []" blocks.
 One, the one from the "operators" section shows how many LETTERS there are in a list, and the other one is from the "list" section which shows how many items are in a list.
 Make sure not to confuse these two!